fish-face/quasselgrep/README.md

 If quasselgrep can connect to a database then it can see all backlog, for any quassel user.
 Therefore it is not currently suitable for a multi-user quassel server, although it is possible to limit searches to a particular user with the -u switch.

+You can get context around search results with the -C option, making it easier to work out what was going on at the time someone said something.
+This is quite database-intensive, and is in any case best used for queries that will return few results (e.g. using a short time-period.)

 Examples
 ---